JoaoVictorLacerda/summer-glove/README.md

 @Controller("/controller2")
 export default class MyController2 {

+    //There are 3 ways to inject a dependency into the summer-glove, here they are:

+    @Injectable()
+    private myService: MyService

+    @Injectable("myService")
+    private myService2: MyService

+    private myService3: MyService = new MyService();

+    private myService4: MyService;

+    constructor(){
+        this.myService4 = new MyService()
+    }

-    @StatusResponse(202) // if you dont pass description, express-swagger-autoconfigure add for you
+    @StatusResponse(202) // if you dont pass description, summer-glove add for you
-    @StatusResponse(400) // if you dont pass description, express-swagger-autoconfigure add for you
+    @StatusResponse(400) // if you dont pass description, summer-glove add for you
     @Body({email:"Description", password:"Description"})
     @Post("/login")// It is important to put the Http Method Decorator as the first configuration. public login( request: Request, response: Response): Promise<Response> {
        //... implementation
     }

-    @StatusResponse(200) // if you dont pass description, express-swagger-autoconfigure add for you
+    @StatusResponse(200) // if you dont pass description, summer-glove add for you
-    @StatusResponse(400)// if you dont pass description, express-swagger-autoconfigure add for you
+    @StatusResponse(400)// if you dont pass description, summer-glove add for you
     @Get("/", authorizationMiddleware)// It is important to put the Http Method Decorator as the first configuration. public read(request: Request, response: Response): Promise<Response> {
         //... implementation
     }

-    @StatusResponse(200)// if you dont pass description, express-swagger-autoconfigure add for you
+    @StatusResponse(200)// if you dont pass description, summer-glove add for you
-    @StatusResponse(400)// if you dont pass description, express-swagger-autoconfigure add for you
+    @StatusResponse(400)// if you dont pass description, summer-glove add for you
     @ParamPath({uuid: "Description"})
     @RequireAuth() // Tells swagger that the route is protected by authentication
     @Get("/find-by-uuid/{uuid}", authorizationMiddleware)// It is important to put the Http Method Decorator as the first configuration.